mshafat/allthrusmartphone.xyz/content/blog/learn/my_goal_for_the_blog.md

 ---
-title: "My Goal for this blog"
+title: "My goal for this blog"
 date: 2023-07-11T23:40:13+06:00
 author: ["Shafat M."]
 ShowReadingTime: true
 ShowToc: true
 draft: false
+categories: ["Learn"]
 ---

 I am imagining a future where smartphone will replace PCs in most tasks we do at present.
 I see the potential of smartphone -- it can be deployed everywhere, even in remote location...
 I have seen many places in my country where there are people using smartphones to stay connected but we can't give a PC to those areas.